MI 79: Technical details

+Fleet

+The MI 79 fleet consists of 116 trainsets.
+All are in service on RER Line B and assigned to the RATP depots at Massy and Mitry.

+Each trainset follows a 2M2T formation (two powered cars and two non-powered trailers):

+Cars 2 and 3 are equipped with type AM 62 BU pantographs, denoted with < and > in the chart above denoting which is in use in each direction.
+Car 2 was formerly a mixed 1st and 2nd class car.

 Refurbishment

 A significant renovation of both interior and exterior of 119 MI 79 trains of the RER B took place between 2010 and 2015.
 The €274.75 million project included a technical update, installation of refrigerated ventilation, and changes to the interior layout of the cars.
 The refurbishment program is expected to extend the life of the trainsets for 15 to 20 years.

 After a prototype renovation by Alstom at their site in Reichshoffen, the remaining renovations are carried out in the RATP workshops in Sucy-en-Brie.
 At the end of 2013, 58 trainsets had been renovated, 75 in mid-2014, 100 in June 2015 and the last in December 2015.

 In September 2011, an investigation detected asbestos residue in the newly refurbished trainsets.
 Of the 60 cars that were inspected, 32 to 36 contained asbestos.
 These trainsets were withdrawn from service, reducing the number of trains on the line by 20%.

 The interior layout of the cars was revised during the refurbishment.
 One major change was the elimination of the overhead luggage shelves which prevented heating and ventilation ducts from being installed on the ceiling of the cars and were only lightly used by passengers.
 Instead, a block of four seats was removed to add a luggage rack near the doors.
 The problematic flip down seats by the doors were also removed and replaced with lean bars.

 The interior also received better lighting, more grab bars for standing passengers, and saw the elimination of interior dividers.
 A passenger information system (SISVE) was also installed, which provides audio announcements and visual display of the trains next stop with available connections.